VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

     	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 104857600) -influx.databaseNames array
     	Comma-separated list of database names to return from /query and /influx/query API.
 This can be needed for accepting data from Telegraf plugins such as https://github.com/fangli/fluent-plugin-influxdb
-    	Supports array of values separated by comma or specified via multiple flags.
+    	Supports an array of values separated by comma or specified via multiple flags.
   -influx.maxLineSize size
     	The maximum size in bytes for a single Influx line during parsing Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 262144)